Rahul adamant even as 'sangharsh karo' slogans rent the air near his residence

 Several Congress leader then visited him and tried to convince him to continue, but Rahul Gandhi reportedly did not budge.
 The CWC was hell-bent upon keeping Rahul Gandhi on the post but he did not heed to the demand of the senior leaders.

-Many Pradesh Congress Committee (PCC) Presidents have also resigned after the partys drubbing in their respective states.
+Many Pradesh Congress Committee (PCC) Presidents have also resigned after the party's drubbing in their respective states.
 After Rahul's decision, the state Congress units even passed resolutions urging him to continue as president.
 The Lok Sabha elections saw the party rake up just 52 seats, only a marginal rise from the 44 it had managed to get in 2014.
-The Congress's dismal numbers in the Parliament meant that the party didn't fulfil the requirements for the Leader of Opposition (LoP) post.
+The Congress' dismal numbers in the Parliament meant that the party didn't fulfil the requirements for the Leader of Opposition (LoP) post.